UR Team 2014 West Ladkah Camp

 - Health policy (social sciences division)

-In addition to bachelor’s degree programs, we also offer a number of minors and clusters, as well as a 3-2 program.
+In addition to bachelor’s degree programs, we also offer a number of minors and clusters.
 The majors share a set of common core courses across the key areas of the field, allowing students to understand health and health care from a multidisciplinary perspective.